An island city situated off Fujian province's eastern coast. Pingtan is the closest place on the Chinese mainland to Taiwan.

 Pingtan has rolled out a series of innovative and preferential policies to attract cross-Straits enterprises and residents to settle down in the city.

-As of July, 2017, Pingtan was home to more than 3,000 Taiwan residents and 863 Taiwan companies including TPK, a leading touch solution provider across the world.
+As of February this year, Pingtan – under the administration of Fuzhou city – was home to more than 1,200 Taiwan companies including TPK, a leading supplier of touch modules, touch displays and other touch solutions to the world.

 In addition, the city is also seeing a boom in tourism development as it's actively building itself into an international tourism island.